microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/business.rst

 edit documents.
 This is not an ideal experience since it might require the user to sign in many times.

-To provide a better experience for users with Office 365 subscriptions, hosts can implement the :ref:`PutUserInfo` WOPI operation.
-Office Online will use this operation to pass back user information, including subscription status, to the host.
-The host can, in turn, pass the UserInfo string back to Office Online on subsequent :ref:`CheckFileInfo` responses for that user.
-Office Online will use the data in the UserInfo string to determine whether a subscription check is needed, and in most cases will not require the user to sign in.
+To provide a better experience for users with Office 365 subscriptions, hosts can implement the :ref:`PutUserInfo` WOPI operation. |wac| will use this operation to pass back user information, including subscription status, to the host.
+The host can, in turn, pass the UserInfo string back to |wac| on subsequent :ref:`CheckFileInfo` responses for that user. |wac| will use the data in the UserInfo string to determine whether a subscription check is needed, and in most cases will not require the user to sign in.
 Note that hosts must treat the UserInfo string as an opaque string.